List of churches in Agder og Telemark: Aust-Nedenes prosti

-This deanery (prosti) covers the eastern part of Agder county including the municipalities of Gjerstad, Tvedestrand, Risør, Åmli, and Vegårshei.
-The deanery is headquartered at Tvedestrand Church in the town of Tvedestrand in Tvedestrand municipality.
+This deanery (prosti) covers the eastern part of Agder county including the municipalities of Gjerstad, Tvedestrand, Risør Municipality, Åmli, and Vegårshei.
+The deanery is headquartered at Tvedestrand Church in the town of Tvedestrand in Tvedestrand Municipality.

 The deanery was established on 1 March 1826 when the old Nedenes prosti was divided into Vestre Nedenæs prosti in the west and Østre Nedenæs prosti in the east.
 A royal resolution on 19 May 1922 changed the deanery name from "Østre Nedenæs prosti" to "Aust-Nedenes prosti".